luisdiogo2071317/azure-docs.pt-pt/articles/iot-accelerators/iot-accelerators-integrate-data-powerbi.md

 ## <a name="information-needed-from-azure-portal"></a>Informações necessárias a partir do Portal do Azure

-1. Navegue para [Portal do Azure](https://portal.azure.com) e iniciar sessão, se necessário
+1. Navegue para [Portal do Azure](https://portal.azure.com) e início de sessão se for necessário

 2. No painel à esquerda, clique em grupos de recursos